cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 You may not have used Docker up to this point.
 The following paragraphs acquaint you with a Docker _user-defined bridged network_.

 If you plan on using Docker Compose at a later stage, having a first taste of such networks is beneficial.
 Docker Compose can be used to orchestrate and launch separate containers in order to mimic a production setup.
-And in fact, in the [production section](../4-run-in-prod/1-run-prod-docker.md) of this hands-on exercise, you do just that.
+In fact, in the [production section](../4-run-in-prod/1-run-prod-docker.md) of this hands-on exercise you do exactly that.
 If you think this could eventually be useful, you should go through this section.
 You may want to redo this section with [Docker](https://docs.docker.com/get-docker/).

-When you ran the command:
+Earlier you ran the command:

 ```sh
 $ docker run --rm -it \